Cody And Young Bucks Hint To Huge ‘All In 2’ Location, And How These Events Could Actually Help The WWE

 — All In (@ALL_IN_2018) May 11, 2018

 It has been documented by many pundits—wrestlers, promoters, sports journalists, and WWE.com itself—that when WCW became real competition, the WWE was forced to step up their game.
 This is the only time that the massive wrestling promotion had a real threat.
-The ratings for WWE programing have been in a slump over the last several years, and it has been heavily reported that Raw viewership has plummeted compared to the days of “The Monday Night War”; What Culture documented that they have lost eight million fans.
+The ratings for WWE programming have been in a slump over the last several years, and it has been heavily reported that Raw viewership has plummeted compared to the days of “The Monday Night War”; What Culture documented that they have lost eight million fans.

-Right now, Cody and The Young Bucks’ program is only competition for WWE when it comes to their house shows.
+Right now, Cody and The Young Bucks’ program is the only competition for WWE when it comes to their house shows.
 Thus far, there have been no reports that All In will be televised or featured on a streaming service.
-But there is still time before September to at least get a streaming service setup for the wrestling event.
+But there is still time before September to at least get a streaming service set up for the wrestling event.
 If that doesn’t happen, perhaps one could be arranged for the sequel (especially if it’s held in an epic arena like MSG).

 If All In were to become a series of events that fans could watch either on TV or through a streaming platform, then the WWE would have some real opposition.
 This might make them evaluate their current programming, perhaps creating more intriguing storylines that fans can clasp onto.
-Like any business, when a company has competition, they have more to fight fore; when a company is in a virtual monopoly, the product is often lessened.
+Like any business, when a company has competition, they have more to fight for; when a company is in a virtual monopoly, the product is often lessened.

 If there were to be another major promotion to rise big enough to compete with the World Wrestling Entertainment, it could be a great thing for the industry as a whole.
 Not only was Nitro and Raw a success during “The Monday Night War,” but smaller promotions, like ECW, saw a boost in their ratings as well.
 Major opposition could lead to big happenings for fans because the last time that happened, well, perhaps the WWE.com article put it best: